z21software/topdown2dproject/README.md

 This mechanic will be implemented after I get some sleep. 😊 I’ll also add radiation and radioactive zones, as well as mechanics for cold and overheating.

+Day 11:
+-Added inventory
+I changed my mind about making a full system of radiation, overheating and hypothermia.
+I decided to make an inventory system after all.
+A GRID system similar to Tarkov.
+Within 2 days the inventory will be fully functional.

+Day 12:
+I forgot to commit yesterday, so added today